 - Exploring Spatial Computing’s Potential:

-shared a LinkedIn post highlighting how spatial computing can create collaborative environments and foster new opportunities. - Unveiling Gemini AI App on Google Play:
+@abdullahi__shared a LinkedIn post highlighting how spatial computing can create collaborative environments and foster new opportunities. - Unveiling Gemini AI App on Google Play:

-announced the release of the Gemini AI app which combines chatting with AI and image-to-text processing, highlighting features like on-device chat history and code outputs in markdown.
+@vansh12344announced the release of the Gemini AI app which combines chatting with AI and image-to-text processing, highlighting features like on-device chat history and code outputs in markdown.
 The app is available on the Google Play Store. - Code Base Assistant Chat App Demo:

-shared a demo of a chat-based code assistant that can understand and explain complex code bases and technical documentation.
-The tool and demo can be found at this Loom video and Netlify app link, respectively.@rahuldey8431
+@rahuldey8431shared a demo of a chat-based code assistant that can understand and explain complex code bases and technical documentation.
+The tool and demo can be found at this Loom video and Netlify app link, respectively.@rahuldey8431also invites DMs to discuss advanced RAG techniques.

 Links mentioned: